-While this represented a big change, it addressed two important factors:
+While dockable HTML5 apps represented a big change, it addressed two important factors:

 By deferring availability of third-party apps, this also addressed Gartner’s trough of disillusionment.
 One need wait only a few months after release to learn of forthcoming apps, then a few months after that for details of those apps, until finally being able to use such apps.
 Each of those milestones hit at or before most people would have perceived any ill affects depicted by Gartner’s chart.

 This is perhaps the only principle where marketers and engineers might be willing to agree without involving a mediator or nanny: